-The Company's non-derivative financial assets consist of loans and receivables.
+The Company's non-derivative financial assets consist of loans and receivables and cash and cash equivalents.

 Loans and receivables

 Loans and receivables are financial assets with fixed or determinable payments that are not quoted in an active market.
 Such assets are recognised initially at fair value plus any directly attributable transaction costs.
 Subsequent to initially recognition loans and receivables are measured at amortised cost using the effective interest method, less any impairment losses.